-17. SHR and OSCR require RSLs to complete annual returns that provide essentially the same details and accounting information.
+- 20. SHR and OSCR require RSLs to complete annual returns that provide essentially the same details and accounting information.
 However, both carry this out to different timescales.
-In order to reduce the burden on RSLs and enable collection of the information both regulators have agreed the following practice:

-- End Sept: deadline for RSL submission of Annual Accounts to SHR. - November: SHR to forward electronic version of scanned RSL annual accounts to OSCR. - December: Deadline for completed annual returns to OSCR.
-OSCR will only require RSLs to check and confirm the information contained in the prepopulated return or the online version, insert gross income and expenditure figures and sign as authorised by the Trustees.
+In order to reduce the burden on RSLs and enable collection of the information both regulators have agreed the following practice: - End Sept: deadline for RSL submission of Annual Accounts to SHR. - November: SHR to forward electronic version of scanned RSL annual accounts to OSCR. - December: Deadline for completed annual returns to OSCR.
+OSCR will require RSLs to complete basic financial information and the annual return questions.